Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Introduction

 \section{Introduction}

 Given a dataset $\mathcal{D} \subset \mathbb{R}^d$ with size $n$ and a query $\bm{q} \in \mathbb{R}^d$, Approximate Nearest Neighbor Search (ANNS) aims to find $K$ approximate nearest neighbors of $\bm{q}$ as accurately and efficiently as possible.
-Due to its crucial role in many applications such as image search, recommender systems, and retrieval-augmented-generation (RAG), we have witnessed the rapid proliferation of ANNS solvers.
+Due to its crucial role in many applications such as image search, recommender systems, and RAG, we have witnessed the rapid proliferation of ANNS solvers.
 Whereas the ANN-Benchmarks~\citep{ann-benchmarks} has been developed to compare these methods in a unified environment, many datasets in the ANN-Benchmarks, as pointed out by~\citet{iceberg}, are derived from outdated models such as SIFT and GIST, which are image descriptors developed more than 20 years ago~\citep{SIFT, GIST}.
-In addition, its evaluation metric is limited to query per second (QPS)-recall under $K = 10$.
+In addition, its evaluation metric is limited to QPS-recall under $K = 10$.

 Seeing the fast development of AI technology, we argue that a well-designed ANNS solver should perform well on modern datasets, and beyond \textbf{(D1)} \textbf{QPS-recall} performance, several demands must also be considered: \textbf{(D2)} \textbf{indexing time}, for which graph indexes such as HNSW~\citep{hnsw} are often criticized~\citep{indexing-time-1,indexing-time-2}, compromising their use in applications that require instant deployment; \textbf{(D3)} \textbf{memory footprint}, where moderate and adjustable consumption, mostly caused by the index size, is desired for the memory vs accuracy trade-off~\citep{index-size-1,index-size-2}; \textbf{(D4)} scalability to \textbf{high dimensionality}, as motivated by the increasing dimensionality of modern embedding models such as CLIP~\citep{CLIP}~\footnote{Despite the availability of dimensionality reduction techniques, \citet{theoreitical-limitation-embedding} proved that for embedding-based retrieval with dimensionality $d$, there exists a dataset size $n$ (e.g., $n \approx$ 4M for $d = 1024$) beyond which it is theoretically impossible to represent all possible top-2 document combinations, showcasing the necessity for higher dimensionality on large datasets.}; \textbf{(D5)} robustness against the \textbf{retrieval size} $K$, due to the needs in various applications (e.g., $K$ is typically 10 for RAG~\citep{RAG1,RAG2} but can be up to hundreds in image retrieval~\cite{image-retrieval} and thousands in recommender systems~\citep{recsys2000}); \textbf{(D6)} support of \textbf{online insertions}, which is essential for emergent applications such as self-evolving agents that continually accumulate and reuse experience through interaction~\citep{agent-1,agent-2,agent-3}.